68037 Physical Modelling

 Description

 This is a foundational calculus-based physics subject.
-It covers the fundamentals of mechanics (kinetics and dynamics), thermodynamics, electricity, fluid dynamics, waves and geometric optics.
+It covers the fundamentals of mechanics (kinetics, dynamics and rotational), thermodynamics, electricity, fluid dynamics, waves.
 Students are introduced to the basic techniques of measurement, uncertainty analysis and technical communication.

 This subject aims to develop the student's understanding of physical principles governing natural processes, and the practice of applying these principles to create predictive models of simple engineered systems.
 Students also appreciate the limits of validity of these models by testing and analysing the models they have created.
 This subject also emphasises the quantitative problem solving that is possible with correct physical models through the use of calculus and algebra.
 Thus, students develop a framework for understanding and modelling natural phenomena that is carried over into design and analysis in engineering.